nearform/titus/docs/devops/k8s/README.md

 $ REACT_APP_API_PATH="http://titus-backend.localhost" docker build -t titus-frontend:latest .
 ```

-You have to enable ingress for the frontend and backend sercice to get it up and running as expected.
+You have to enable ingress for the frontend and backend service to get it up and running as expected inside the values.yaml.
 ```yaml
 frontend:
   ingress: